LuckierDodge/website/pubs.md

 Papers I've written but don't expect to submit to a peer-reviewed journal or publication.

-* [Survey on Perception-related Research in Virtual Reality and Potential Ramifications for Immersive Information Visualization](https://ark.ryandlewis.dev/index.php/s/qZLi6G29ACDDx6p): A short survey paper written for a graduate-level Information Visualization course.
-Use password _GWxsn3LG_ to access.
+* [Survey on Perception-related Research in Virtual Reality and Potential Ramifications for Immersive Information Visualization](https://ark.ryandlewis.dev/index.php/s/eiPMyY7tBrMdBAC): A short survey paper written for a graduate-level Information Visualization course.
+Use password _qixzGsCr_ to access.
-* [Implementing Perception and Orientation Assistance Techniques for Immersive Visualizations in Unity3D](https://ark.ryandlewis.dev/index.php/s/fMQiLWqeDB2jJQx): A research paper written for a graduate-level Information Visualization course.
-Use password _TcdR8ZQn_ to access.
+* [Implementing Perception and Orientation Assistance Techniques for Immersive Visualizations in Unity3D](https://ark.ryandlewis.dev/index.php/s/Y7XEEgsR63Gt8sT): A research paper written for a graduate-level Information Visualization course.
+Use password _datMaeps_ to access.